 Nursing homes, also called skilled nursing facilities, serve people with disabilities, illnesses or mental conditions that require full-time medical care and monitoring.
-About 15,600 nursing homes nationwide serve 1.35 million residents, according to the National Center for Health Statistics.
+More than 15,500 Medicare-and Medicaid-certified nursing homes nationwide serve 1.4 million residents, according to the U.S. Department of Health and Human Services.

 Medicaid is the primary payer for nursing home care, covering at least some costs for 62 percent of residents nationwide.
-Medicare does not cover long-term residency, but in some circumstances it will pay for short-term stays at a skilled-nursing facility for rehabilitative purposes — after a stroke or serious injury, for example.
+While Medicare certifies nursing homes, it does not cover long-term residency.
+However, in some circumstances Medicare will pay for short-term stays at a skilled-nursing facility for rehabilitative purposes — after a stroke or serious injury, for example.

 Nursing home resources

 These organizations and online tools can help you get more information on the different types of long-term care as well as help you research assisted living, skilled nursing and other options in your area.

 Community Resource Finder.
 A joint project of AARP and the Alzheimer's Association that lets you search for home care, housing and other programs and services for older adults.